-By default, Epsilon displays most control characters by prefixing to
+By default, Epsilon displays most control characters (codes below 32)

-characters, including national characters, with their graphic symbol.
+displays other characters, including national characters, with their

-In mode 0, Epsilon displays Meta characters (characters with the 8th
+In mode 0, Epsilon displays Meta characters (characters with codes

-"M-C".
-Epsilon display Control-meta characters by prefixing to them
+display Control-meta characters (128 to 159) by prefixing to them

-prefixing to them a caret, e.g., Control C appears as "^C".
+(codes from 0 to 31) by prefixing to them a caret, e.g., Control C

-In mode 1, all-graphic mode, Epsilon uses graphic characters to
+In mode 1, Epsilon uses glyphs to display all the above characters

-In mode 2, hex mode, Epsilon displays control and meta characters by
+In mode 2, hex mode, Epsilon displays all characters outside the range

-their hexadecimal ASCII values, with an "x" before them to indicate
+ASCII values, with an "x" before them to indicate hex.

 In mode 3, which is the default, Epsilon displays control characters

-as "^C", and uses the graphic symbol for other characters, as
+as "^C", and shows glyphs for all other characters, as described

 If you provide no numeric argument, this command cycles to the next